Jean Hailes for Women's Health will be helping women to put their own health first during the 2018 Women's Health Week, 3-7 September.

 Jean Hailes for Women's Health launched its annual Women's Health Survey on Tuesday, 10 April.
 The online survey is one of the country's most revealing insights into the health concerns, fears and needs of women in Australia.

 Jean Hailes for Women's Health is excited to announce Optus as the 2018 National Women's Health Survey Partner.
 This is the second year Optus has been involved with Women's Health Week.

-Women of all ages will have their health questions answered on a wide range of topics at Women's Stuff, a free event in Wodonga on Friday, July 3.
+Women of all ages and backgrounds can have their health questions answered on a wide range of topics at "Women's Stuff," a free event being held in both Ballarat and Geelong in May.